Reducing Retinal Blindness Worldwide

 The overarching goal of Dr. Gross’ research is to identify the molecular underpinnings of Muller glia dependent retinal regeneration.
 In his recent studies, he and his team focused on a previously unexplored aspect of the regenerative process – how metabolic changes facilitate Muller glia activation, reprogramming and regenerative responses.

-Plans for 2024
+Plans for 2025

 Metabolic reprogramming is common during development and has been implicated in regeneration of some tissues and organs, but not yet assessed in the retina.
 Indeed, metabolic shifts have been implicated in a number of regenerative responses; however, there is almost no knowledge of the metabolic state of quiescent Muller glia and how this changes during injury and regenerative responses, nor whether specific metabolites facilitate reprogramming and regenerative responses.
 Dr. Gross hypothesizes that metabolic reprogramming is a key factor in the ability of Muller glia to transition to a regenerative state.
+Using metabolome data, his team will determine if top metabolites generated after retinal injury are necessary and/or sufficient to stimulate intrinsic retinal regeneration.

 Progress in 2023